-Company Finan cial statements 2023 2022 Materiality £3,290,000 £3,940,000 Basis for determining materiality 1% of net assets 1% of net assets Rationale for the benchmark applied As an investment trust, the net asset value is the key measure of performance for users of the financial statements.
-As an investment trust, the net asset value is the key measure of performance for users of the financial statements.
-Performance materiality £2,460,000 £2,950,000 Basis for determining performance materiality 75% of materiality 75% of materiality Rationale for the percentage applied for performance materiality The level of performance materiality applied was set after having considered a number of factors including the expected total value of known and likely misstatements and the level of transactions in the year.
-The level of performance materiality applied was set after having considered a number of factors including the expected total value of known and likely misstatements and the level of transactions in the year.
+Company financial statements 2025 2024 Materiality £2,210,000 £3,610,000 Basis for determining materiality 1% of net assets Rationale for the benchmark applied As an investment trust, the net asset value is the key measure of performance for users of the financial statements.
+Performance materiality £1,657,500 £2,707,000 Basis for determining performance materiality 75% of materiality Rationale for the percentage applied for performance materiality The level of performance materiality was set after having considered a number of factors including the expected total value of known and likely misstatements and the level of transactions in the year.